-Assault-related crimes pose a growing concern in the Peel region, with over 300 incidents reported to police in the last 31 days in Mississauga and Brampton.
+Assault cases are experiencing a resurgence in Peel Region, as police report over 300 incidents in the past 31 days, in Mississauga and Brampton.

 Below is a map detailing where the incidents took place:

 The data further highlights the top 5 common hotspots for crimes involving assault, which include:

 - City Centre Drive